kgateway-dev/kgateway/docs/content/gloo_routing/websockets.md

 ## Configuring websocket per route

 If you need more fine-grained control configuring websockets, you can use the {{< protobuf name="gateway.solo.io.Route" display="Route">}} configuration in a {{< protobuf name="gateway.solo.io.VirtualService" display="VirtualService">}}.
-For example, if you have websockets disabled for you listener (as seen in previous section), you can enable it per route with the following:
+For example, if you have websockets disabled for your listener (as seen in previous section), you can enable it per route with the following:

 {{< highlight yaml "hl_lines=8-10" >}}
 - matchers: